rusets/aws-multi-tier-infra/README.md

 Released under the **MIT License** — feel free to use, fork, and learn from it.
 © Ruslan Dashkin (🚀Ruslan AWS)
+Branding name “🚀Ruslan AWS” and related visuals are protected; commercial reuse or rebranding without permission is prohibited.